 - are able to transfer knowledge and skills across different learning environments with people at the heart of their practice.

-BBB-BBC to include at least one science from Biology, Chemistry, Geography, Maths, PE, Physics, or Psychology.
+BBB-BBC.
+Must include grade B in one science subject from Biology, Chemistry, Geography, Maths, PE, Physics, or Psychology.

 The Welsh Baccalaureate Advanced Skills Challenge Certificate will be accepted in lieu of one A-Level (at the grades listed above), excluding any specified subjects.